tonypottera24/zkAuction/README.md

 ### Execute the program

 1. Start a Blockchain simulator such as [ganache-cli](https://github.com/trufflesuite/ganache).
-An example setup is as followings.
+An example setup is as follows.
     ```
     ganache-cli --miner.defaultGasPrice 1 --miner.blockGasLimit 0xfffffffffff --miner.callGasLimit 0xfffffffffff --chain.allowUnlimitedContractSize --logging.debug -a 1000 --port 8546
     ```